-The extreme nature of the deterioration process was such that it will inevitably lead to catastrophic failure, with collapse of the terra cotta onto, and possibly through, the openings in the roof below.
-Accordingly, we recommended that all cracked and deformed areas of the cornice should be carefully dismantled as soon as possible.
+The extreme nature of the deterioration process was such that it will inevitably lead to catastrophic failure, with callapse of the terra cotta orta, and possibly through, the openings in the roof below.
+Accordingly, we recommended that all cracked and deformed areas of the cornice should be carefully dismanifed as soon as possible.
 Shattered terra-cotta units should be replaced with high-quality matching new units from a well-established terra-cotta manufacturer such as Gladding, McBean of California.
-This firm has been in continuous practice since before the erection of the Capitol and is known for the high quality of its architectural terra cotta.
+Tus firm has been in continuous practice since before the erection of the Capitol and is known for the high quality of its architectural terra cotta.

-The dismantled corners should be rebuilt using AISI Type 316, non-corroding stainless-steel rods in a grout-injection anchor system by CINTEC, specially designed with small injection tubes positioned in the joints between the terra-cotta units for inflation with grout after assembly.
+The dismantled corners should be rebuilt using AISI Type 316, non-corroding stainless-steel rods in a grout-injection anchor system by CINTEC, specially designed with small injection tubes positioned in the joints between the terra-corta units for inflation with grout after assembly.

-Undamaged areas of terra cotta may be stabilized in-situ by means of a different type of CINTEC grout-injection anchor system, also using AISI Type 316 stainless-steel rods.
+Undamaged areas of terra cotta may be stabilized in-situ by means of a different type of CINTEC grout-injection anchor system also using AISI Type 316 stainless-steel rock.
 It will be necessary to open up a series of areas in the terra-cotta work at random locations to determine if, in fact, the apparently undamaged terra cotta can be safely stabilized in this way.

-Once the water has been prevented from getting into the top of the cornices and other details, and the CINTEC in-situ stabilization system has been applied in diamond-tipped core-drilled holes, the crucial factor then will be whether any existing embedded steel can be left in-situ.
+Once the water has been prevented from getting into the top of the connices and other details, and the CINTEC in situ stabilization system has been applied in diamond-tipped core-drilled holes, the crucial factor then will be whether any existing embedded steel can be left in-situ.
 All in-situ stabilization work must involve dry-drilling with advanced air-cooled drilling equipment.
-Under no circumstances can water-cooled drilling systems be used because of the danger of the water causing further deterioration.
+Under no circumstances can water cooled drilling syswins be used because of the danger of the water causing further deterioration.

-It was recommended that a complete condition survey of all the terra-cotta work should be carried out as soon as possible to locate any other dangerous areas which may already exist.
+It was recommended that a complete condition survey of all the terra-notta work should be carried out as soon as possible to locate any other dangerous areas which may already exist.

-Joseph Sembent is President and Head Conservation of Conservation Solutions, Inc., District Heights, MD.
-The firm specializes in the onservation of historic structures, monuments, sculpture, and fountains in such materials no metal, stone, and terra-catta.
+Jarigh Sombras is President and Read Conservation of Conservation Soliitimes, Inc. Distort Heights, AD.
+The firm operializes in the uncertained business descriptions, monoments, wedgetures and fourieous in such materials as metal, stores, and terca-solia.